-After studying at Manchester’s School of Sound Recording, David had a little recording business (St Aubyns Sound Recordings) that was doing work for the Oyston family’s Trans World Communications which got him more in to the Manchester music and media scene.
-Anthony’s name was continually coming up from either media contacts, or through David’s mentor Sir Denis Forman who was Anthony’s boss at Granada TV.
+After studying at Manchester’s School of Sound Recording, David had a small recording business called St Aubyns Sound Recordings that was doing work for the Oyston family’s Trans World Communications which got him more in to the Manchester music and media scene.
+Tony’s name was continually coming up from media contacts and from David’s mentor – Sir Denis Forman – who was Tony’s boss at Granada TV.

-David says “my first meeting with Anthony was bizarre!
-After opening Promenade Music in 1989, a friend who worked in a Manchester music shop invited me to a launch party of a band [Northside] who had signed to Anthony’s Factory records label in early 1990.
-I missed the gig, ended up in an indoor laser game place, met Anthony, and we hit it off immediately”.
+David’s first meeting with Tony was “bizarre”.
+After opening Promenade Music in 1989, a friend of David’s who worked in a Manchester music shop invited him to the launch party of a band called ‘Northside’ who had signed to Tony’s label.
+David ended up missing the gig, ended up in an indoor laser game place, met Tony…. and they “hit it off!”.